modcloth-cookbooks/logadm/README.md

 Logadm Cookbook
 =================
-Provides a SmartOS Logadm resource to create/delete cron jobs for log rotation and management
+Provides a `logadm` resource to create/delete cron jobs for log rotation and management.

 Requirements
 ============